Install Microsoft Authenticator

 This application has other features that are not currently enabled at Michigan Medicine:

 • Two-step verification.
 Microsoft Authenticator is not supported for two-step verification at Michigan Medicine.
-Continue to use Duo as prompted to verify your login to Michigan Medicine applications.
+Continue to use Duo/Okta as prompted to verify your login to Michigan Medicine applications.

 • Backing up and restoring account credentials and addresses (autofill).
 This feature requires a personal Microsoft account that is separate from your Michigan Medicine account.